 Kilimanjaro: 19,341′ (5,895 m)

 Our guided Mount Kilimanjaro treks are a wonderful experience for climbers of all abilities.
-Africa offers such diverse options for travel, but climbing to its pinnacle is our personal favorite way to experience the continent.
-We cut no corners to help you have the experience of a lifetime as you revel in the rich culture, spectacular views, and encounters with local wildlife while we take care of the details.
-Enjoy the Kilimanjaro climb with the leadership of our highly trained Mountain Trip guides and our local guides and staff.
+Africa offers such diverse options for travel, but climbing to its pinnacle is our favorite way to take in the continent.
+We cut no corners to help you have the time of your life as you revel in the rich culture, spectacular views, and encounters with local wildlife while we take care of the details.
+Enjoy the Kilimanjaro climb with the leadership of our highly trained Mountain Trip guides and excellent staff of local guides and porters.
 Add a Kilimanjaro safari to your trip to round out your experience and see some of Africa’s most majestic and unique animals up close.

 There are many different routes you can choose to get to the top of Kilimanjaro, and over the years we’ve done most of them.
-We are happy to set up a Kilimanjaro climb on any of the routes, but our favorite routes are the Lemosho and the Western Breach.
-The Lemosho is a great route for just about any trekker and provides a better acclimatization profile than other routes.
-The Western Breach is a different summit option off of the Lemosho.
-The Western Breach is a steeper route for our guests with a bit of mountain experience and looking for the least traveled and slightly more challenging route to the Kilimanjaro summit.
+We are happy to set up a Kilimanjaro climb on any of the routes, but our favorites are the Lemosho and the Western Breach routes.
+The Lemosho Route is great for just about any trekker and provides a better acclimatization profile than other routes.
+The Western Breach Route is a different summit option off of the Lemosho.
+The Western Breach is a steeper route for climbers with a bit of mountain experience and who are looking for the least traveled and slightly more challenging route to the Kilimanjaro summit.

 The trek begins at the Lemosho trailhead for both routes, and ascends through beautiful a rainforest where Colobus and Blue Monkeys laugh at us from the trees.
 We’ll exit the forest on Day 2 and Kilimanjaro will begin to dominate our view.
 As we ascend the mountain, we’ll enjoy spectacular views of the lowlands and climb out of the rainforest up through the unique climactic zones of Kilimanjaro.
 The Lemosho Route is an 8 day/7 night trek and the Western Breach route is a 7 day/6 night climb.